mvomiero/42_miniRT/README.md

 5. the cross product of the camera direction and the right vector is the up vector
 6. the camera coordinate system is defined, with a matrix is possible to perform the operations to translate a vector from a system to another

 ![Alt Text](https://github.com/mvomiero/42_miniRT/blob/publishing/assets/minirt_camera_matrix.gif?raw=true)

+#### Tracing the camera-pixel ray in the world coordinate system and translate it to the camer coordinate system

+1. Define the viewport knowing the field of view and the image ratio
+2. find the point world coordinates knowing x and y
+3. having two points, the ray is traced
+4. the ray is found for the world coordinate system, it has to be translated to the camera's one, by applying the conversion matrix
+5. the ray in the camera system is found

 #### Rendering the pixel color